ibrahimmkhalid/ultralytics/docs/en/tasks/pose.md

 Refer to the [Export Section](#export) for more details.

-### What are the available Ultralytics YOLO11-pose models and their performance metrics?
+### What are the available SFDT_Ibrahim YOLO11-pose models and their performance metrics?

-Ultralytics YOLO11 offers various pretrained pose models such as YOLO11n-pose, YOLO11s-pose, YOLO11m-pose, among others.
+SFDT_Ibrahim YOLO11 offers various pretrained pose models such as YOLO11n-pose, YOLO11s-pose, YOLO11m-pose, among others.
 These models differ in size, accuracy (mAP), and speed.
 For instance, the YOLO11n-pose model achieves a mAP<sup>pose</sup>50-95 of 50.4 and an mAP<sup>pose</sup>50 of 80.1.
 For a complete list and performance details, visit the [Models Section](#models).